Jobs and Salary Info for a Bachelor's Degree in Mathematics

 Most actuaries work in the insurance industry due to the fact that their job is to analyze risk.
 They must be proficient with operating the complex modeling technology that is used to take scenarios and turn them into numbers.
 These numbers include the amount of risk involved in a situation and policy details such as premiums, rates and payments.
 Actuaries combine their knowledge of mathematics with financial capability.
 Though full licensure is required in order to become a direct professional, many actuaries are hired without having taken an initial actuarial exam.
 The BLS reports that this is changing quickly, and increasing amounts of employers require this initial exam.
 The BLS listed the average annual earnings of actuaries at $107,740 as of May 2013.

 Though a bachelor's degree in engineering is the standard credential for entry-level engineering jobs, graduates with bachelor's degrees in mathematics can sometimes qualify for these jobs.
 This is especially true of specialized engineering professions in high demand.
 For example, biomedical engineers will be in high demand throughout the decade, as will civil and environmental engineers.

 Biomedical engineers work in health-related fields doing tasks such as developing prosthetics and medical instruments.
-The average annual salary of these professionals was stated to be $91,200 as of May 2012, according to the BLS.
-This specialization has the BLS's highest projected job growth rate from 2010-2020 at 62%.
+The average annual salary of these professionals was stated to be $93,960 as of May 2013, according to the BLS.
+This specialization is expected to see faster-than-average employment growth of 27% from 2012-2022, per the BLS.

 Civil engineers lay out public works projects and make decisions on how roads, airports, subways and sewage systems will operate.
-The BLS reported this profession's average annual wage as $84,140 in May 2012 and predicts a 19% job growth for the field between 2010 and 2020.
+The BLS reported this profession's average annual wage as $85,640 in May 2013 and predicts faster-than-average 20% job growth for the field between 2012 and 2022.

 Related to Jobs and Salary Info for a Bachelor's Degree in Mathematics